gohugoio/hugo/content/content-management/front-matter.md

 : used for [ordering your content in lists][ordering].

 {{% note "Hugo's Default URL Destinations" %}}
-If neither `slug` nor `url` is present and [permalinks are not configured otherwise](/content-management/urls/#permalinks), Hugo will use the filename of your content to create the output URL.
+If neither `slug` nor `url` is present and [permalinks are not configured otherwise in your site `config` file](/content-management/urls/#permalinks), Hugo will use the filename of your content to create the output URL.
 See [Content Organization](/content-management/organization) for an explanation of paths in Hugo and [URL Management](/content-management/urls/) for ways to customize Hugo's default behaviors.
 {{% /note %}}

 ### User-Defined